What is an 'undervote'?

 Elsewhere, machine malfunctions such as overheating caused the voting machines to miss some of the votes.

-Deliberate manipulation might show up as a high undervote rate, but it's unlikely any skilled-but-dishonest programmer would make the voting machines simply miss votes.
+Deliberate manipulation might not show up as a high undervote rate--at least in counties where the officials look at undervote rates.
 More likely, the dishonest programmer would 'flip' votes--that is, have the machine add some of one candidate's votes to the other's total--so the fraudulent totals would not look suspicious.

 Finer detail: Not every high undervote rate will turn out to be an error.
 For example, one ward in the City of Madison tends regularly to produce a higher undervote rate than other wards.
 In this ward, a large number of voters are nursing home residents who vote as 'permanent absentee' voters.
 Ballots are routinely mailed to them, without them having to submit a new request for every election--but only as long as they return the ballots.
 If they have no preference or interest in any of the races on the ballot, they will return an entirely blank ballot, just to maintain their status as a permanent absentee voter.